k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_web_services_properties.md

-## How Do I Generate HTML format or legacy JSON/XML ?
+## How Do I Generate HTML Format or Legacy JSON/XML ?

 To generate these formats, open the Java Logic file and add the following tag above the public class which encapsulates the Web Services defined in the specific Logic category: